 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 — Implement throttling mechanisms into the system architecture that are capable of detecting potential denial of service attacks and throttling access when detected;

-NOTE The best protection is to limit the amount of resources that an application can cause to be expended.
+NOTE The best protection is to limit the quantity of resources that an application can cause to be expended.

 — Implement a strong authentication and access control model to deter such attacks and ensure that the authentication application is protected against denial of service attacks as much as possible;